Meet Our Founder

-” I learned that people all over the world were standing up against slavery, putting their lives on the line to fight it, and I felt compelled to find a way to help." - Sarah Symons
+” I learned that people all over the world were standing up against slavery, putting their lives on the line to fight it, and I felt compelled to find a way to help.”

-I was writing and recording music for TV, and in 2002, a song I had written was used as the title song in a film.
-With great excitement, I went down to New York to see the film.
-When I looked at the festival listings and saw ‘The Day My God Died’, a documentary about child sex trafficking between Nepal and India, I initially did not want to see it.
-I thought I already knew all about the issue – wrong!
-I thought the film would be sad and depressing, and I wouldn’t be able to do anything about it – wrong again.
-Although the film was deeply disturbing, it was also incredibly inspiring, in that it profiled survivors who had turned the tables”.
+I was writing and recording music for TV, and in 2002, a song I had written was used as the title song in a film which premiered at Tribeca Film Festival.
+At the festival, I saw a documentary about child sex trafficking between Nepal and India, I initially did not want to see the film.
+I thought it would be sad and depressing, and I wouldn’t be able to do anything about it .
+I was wrong on both counts.
+Although the film was deeply disturbing, it was also incredibly inspiring, in that it profiled survivors who had turned the tables.

-“These survivors were active in a modern day Underground Railroad, taking rescue agencies back into the brothels to save other girls.
+These survivors were active in a modern day Underground Railroad, taking rescue agencies back into the brothels to save other girls.
 I learned that people all over the world were standing up against slavery, putting their lives on the line to fight it, and I felt compelled to find a way to help.
-I met my husband John for lunch later that day, and couldn’t wait to tell him.
-“I just saw a film that is going to change my life!
-I guess I should have said ‘our lives’ because as it turned out, fighting slavery has become a family business“.
+I started by contacting one of the organizations featured in the film and was invited to visit their shelter in Kathmandu.

 At the shelter, I got the idea for selling products made by survivors as a way to help them earn an income and rejoin society, and also to raise awareness of global slavery.